Sanjeev Kumar: Personal life

 Kumar remained single all his life.
 He had proposed to Hema Malini in 1973 and they remained in touch thereafter.
-Sulakshana Pandit later recounted having been in love with him and having proposed marriage to him which he politely declined due to the fact no one in his family crossed age of 46 ever.
+Sulakshana Pandit later recounted having been in love with him and having proposed marriage to him which he politely declined.
 It is speculated as a result of this rejection, Pandit chose to remain unmarried.

 Health problems and death

 After his first heart attack, he underwent a bypass surgery in the U.S. However, on 6 November 1985, at the age of 47, he suffered a massive heart attack, which resulted in his death.
 His younger brother Nikul died before him, while his other brother Kishore died six months later.

 More than ten of Kumar's films were released after his death with the last one, Professor Ki Padosan, released in December 1993.
 At the time of his death, only 75% of the film was complete and it was eventually decided to alter the storyline in the second half to explain the absence of Kumar's character.